katphlab/fitz-utils/README.md

 Add extra functions for use with pymupdf module

 ## Installation
+Only this step is required if you want to install `fitz_utils` package in your project.

 1. Ensure wheel package is install in the environment
 ```
 pip install wheel